WannaCry – Updating Software Key For All Scottish Businesses

 - Microsoft issued a patch to close the vulnerability that allows this virus to spread in mid-March.
 This update is called Microsoft Bulletin MS17-010 and details can be found here: https://technet.microsoft.com/en-us/library/security/ms17-010.aspx.

 - Make sure that any anti-virus software that is being run is kept up to date and regular scans are being run on your system.
+I recommend using Zonealarm, they have free anti-virus software.
 Ransomware can sit idle on a system for a few days or weeks before becoming active and encrypting your files.

 - The next step is to ensure that you have a recent backup in place.
 If you have an IT supplier check that they are conducting regular backups of all your systems and these are NOT connected to your network as ransomware will try to affect all systems connected to the same network.